Sort The Court Strategy.Hub

 Successful inspectors develop a repeatable desk routine:

-• Keep rulebook open only to the current requirement page
+• Keep the rulebook open only to the current requirement page.

-• Leave stamp area clear to avoid misclicks
+• Leave the stamp area clear to avoid misclicks.

 The game rewards flow, not panic.